BestoGames/BestoNet/docs/CONTRIBUTING.md

-﻿# Contributing to ISD Rollback
+﻿# Contributing to BestoNet

-First off, thank you for considering contributing to ISD Rollback!
+First off, thank you for considering contributing to BestoNet!

 ## Code of Conduct